-This way, community of ISLM stakers and validators have control over their incentivisation and can flexibly adjust it to market conditions.
+This way, community of ISLM stakers has control over stakers and validators' incentivisation and can flexibly adjust it to market conditions.

 Initial supply: 20 billion.
 It has been minted in a genesis block and was distributed to private sale participants, early stage partners, ambassadors, founders and business reserve.
 As of August 2023, distribution is as follows (ISLM, billions):

 - Private Sale Buyers - 2.93

 - Partners and Advisors - 5.47

 - Business Reserve - 5.48 (1 billion is reserved for future Core Team incentives)